The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

 Print your document

-The Print feature lets you print out your document directly inside Vectornator.
+Our Print feature lets you print your document from directly inside Vectornator.

 Navigate to the Export Tab and tap the Print icon.

-A new Printer Options window will pop-up, here you can:
+A new Printer Options window will appear, allowing you to:

 Printing Multiple Artboards

-You can also decide to print all the pages or just one specific board.
+You can also decide to print all the pages together or just one specific artboard.

 Project the Canvas - AirPlay

-Work on fine details in Vectornator while keeping an eye on the big picture.
-Connect a second display via cable or AirPlay to display your canvas only, full-screen - no interface, no zoom, and no interruptions.
+AirPlay allows you to work on fine details in Vectornator while keeping an eye on the big picture.
+Connect a second display via cable or AirPlay to display your canvas on full-screen - no interface, no zoom, and no interruptions.

 Localize your documents on Mac

-An easy and fast way to know where your Vectornator files are saved on your Mac is by going to the Home Screen and right-click on the document to immediately locate it in Finder.
+An easy and fast way to know where your Vectornator files are saved on your Mac is by going to the Home Screen and right-clicking on a document to immediately locate it in your Finder.

-You can save any file on the Mac by navigating to File > Save or using the shortcut ⌘S.
+You can save any file on your Mac by navigating to File > Save or using the shortcut ⌘S.